kayjanw/test-app/README.rst

    :alt: Documentation Status

-This ``utils.py`` project aims to be a helper tool to automate repetitive data analysis tasks, or perform predictions and optimizations that are computationally expensive etc.
+This ``utils.py`` project aims to be a helper tool to automate repetitive data analysis tasks, perform predictions and optimizations that are computationally expensive, and play games.
 This documentation comprises of deployment documentation and code documentation.

 The web application can be found `here <https://kayjan.fly.dev>`_.